I have a very positive attitude toward physical therapy.

 But lately amid all my PT hustling, I wonder if I am more enamored with the potential of the physical therapy profession than the reality that is unfolding before us all.

-The good: All the energy that came from the APTA Combined Sections Meeting in San Antonio.
+The good: All the energy that came from the APTA Combined Sections Meeting in New Orleans.
 I renewed a lot of friendships, learned a lot of new things, and was thoroughly convinced that, yeah, PT has problems but we can overcome them.

 My conclusion: Physical therapy is at a crossroads.
 We’re stuck in a mentality that dates back several decades, even to the founding of the profession.